 As a digital leader, you should always be up to date with changes and innovations in the digital (working) world.
 You regularly inform yourself and deepen your knowledge through workshops or trainings.
 You are also able to pass on your acquired knowledge to your team.

 - social competence

 Digital leadership is a modern way of leading teams.
 There are no strict hierarchies here - the focus is on teamwork.
 The digital leader has the task of putting together a functioning, diverse team.
 This combines different competencies that complement each other.
-This can mean that old teams are restructured or existing teams are reorganized after a while if this is conducive to achieving the set goals.
+This can mean restructuring old teams or rearranging existing teams after a while, if this to the achievement of the goals set is conducive.